NguyenDuyCuong/Learning/rwa/Readme.md

 * ViewEncapsulation.Native - Native Shadow DOM with all it’s goodness.

 ## @types/hammerjs
+## Reactive forms
+Reactive forms provide a model-driven approach to handling form inputs whose values change over time
+### FormGroup
+### FormBuilder
+### Form validator
+Angular allow us to pass in custom validators in order to validate data in our forms.
+There are two types of validation functions, we can pass for each formcontrol, a synchronous (for synchronous client-side validations) validator and an asynchronous (if we need to make server calls to validate data) one.

+Angular sets properties (such as value, status, pristine & untouched) on the FormControl & FormGroup objects based on it’s validity and input status in the browser.
+It also sets appropriate css classes like ng-valid, ng-invalid, ng-pristine, ng-touched to the form elements so the appearance of the page can easily be customized based on the css.

+## Redux Principles
+### Single source of truth - The state of your entire application (SPA in our case) is stored in an object tree within a single store.
+### State is read-only - The only way to change the state is to emit an action, an object describing what happened.
+### Changes to the store are made with pure functions (reducers)

+## Firebase
+## Route Guards

 # Notes
 1. Move the app.component to it’s own app folder under src/app/components.